rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 }

 ```

+Since the new environment is now running on the remote server it is not very feasible to make
+a shared directory with it.
+However, if we wanted to upload some files to the server
+we could have used [`file` provisioner](https://www.terraform.io/language/resources/provisioners/file)
+to do so.

 $5 month Digital Ocean droplet costs $0.007 per hour.
 If we launch some automation workflow
 in the evening and let it run overnight for 10 hours, we have merely spent $0.07!